Boreas6/word-collection/口语技巧/skills of pronuciation.md

 - As soon - as
 - met - each other
 - took - an
+- When my father had - a heart - attack - at - a young age
 ## 略读
 - As - soon as as读a